 2.)
 Additionally, stacking overdrives provides you with almost endless options for tweaking and adjusting these tones.
 You can alter the settings across multiple pedals, as well as on your amp and guitar.
 And in this way, you can craft a wide range of varied tones.

 This isn’t true of all gain pedals.
-And it is why – at least in a blues and blues rock context – I think it is more useful to focus on stacking overdrives than it is to think about gain stacking more generally.
+It is also why – at least in a blues and blues rock context – I think it is more useful to focus on stacking overdrives than it is to think about gain stacking more generally.

 5 tips for stacking overdrives

 2.)
 The more gain stages (pedals) you add to your signal chain, the more likely your tone will become ‘muddy’.
-So unless you are looking to create a heavily overdriven and quite unruly tone, I would recommend sticking to two or three overdrive pedals at most.
+So unless you are looking to create a heavily overdriven and quite unruly tone, I would recommend using two or three overdrive pedals at most at the same time

 4.)
 Generally speaking, you want to stack your overdrive pedals in order from lowest gain to highest gain.
 This is because, as Daniel Steinhardt of ‘That Pedal Show‘ puts it so well: